 Regardless of the big Modern Warfare 3 v Battlefield 3 debate, I can’t help but be excited by this game simply as a sequel to 2005’s superb online shooter.
 Everything we could hope for is being offered from jets to tanks, as evidenced by the recent Caspian Border trailer.
 DICE Studios are putting all their heart into this one, and every aspect from the animations to authentic weapon performance prove a level of detail and care that is virtually unmatched.

-A 64 player shooter with updated graphics and new maps would be enough to keep me going for years, but they’ve not stopped there thanks to an unprecedented collection weapons and upgrades, glorious crumbling destruction and extensive social features.
+A 64 player shooter with updated graphics and new maps would be enough to keep me going for years, but they’ve not stopped there thanks to an unprecedented weapon collection and upgrades, glorious crumbling destruction and extensive social features.
 Hallelujah!

 1. The Elder Scrolls V: Skyrim